 7. Keep duplicates of frequently misplaced items

-If you notice a pattern where your older adult frequently hides and then loses a particular item, consider buying multiples of that item.
+Consider buying multiples if you notice a pattern where an older adult frequently hides and then loses a particular item.

 For example, if they’re constantly misplacing their wallet, buy another of the same style so you can offer to help them “find” it.